 ‘The point is, we can get plenty of calcium from a whole range of foods,’ says Ludwig, who’s also a professor of pediatrics at Harvard Medical School and a professor of nutrition at the Harvard School of Public Health.
 ‘On a gram for gram basis, cooked kale has more calcium than milk.
 Sardines, nuts seeds beans [sic], green leafy vegetables are all sources of calcium.’”3 (emphasis mine)

 You don’t need to drink milk to get the calcium your bones need.
 In fact, drinking milk can actually harm your bones, because it has an acidifying effect on the body.
 With the exception of sardines, all of the foods Dr. Ludwig mentions are alkalizing (or have alkalizing varieties).
-They are also Foundation Foods in the Save Our Bones Program.
+They are also Foundation Foods in the Osteoporosis Reversal Program.
 The bottom line is, you just don’t need to drink milk to have healthy bones.

 I applaud the courage of this Harvard doctor, who is not afraid to address the milk issue candidly.